hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class = "col">

-You can choose from [Amazon Linux](https://aws.amazon.com/linux/), Centos, or Ubuntu operating systems to build your clusters.
-Each feature a best-of-class user environment that supports modern systems for managing software such as [GNU modules](https://modules.readthedocs.io/en/latest/), [Conda](https://docs.conda.io/en/latest/), and [Spack](https://spack.io/).
+You can choose from [Amazon Linux](https://aws.amazon.com/linux/), **Centos**, or **Ubuntu** operating systems to build your clusters.
+Each of these feature a best-of-class user environment that supports modern systems for managing software such as [GNU modules](https://modules.readthedocs.io/en/latest/), [Conda](https://docs.conda.io/en/latest/), and [Spack](https://spack.io/).
 You can access them directly over SSH, or indirectly via [Amazon Systems Manager](https://docs.aws.amazon.com/systems-manager) or [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html).
 You can also use interactive desktops and visualization tools via [NICE DCV](/dcv), which is built-in to ParallelCluster systems.
-On the management side of things, ParallelCluster has a graphical interface (and a CLI) to model and control all the resources you need for your HPC applications.
-It also has a web service API you can use for advanced workflow management.
+ParallelCluster also has a **graphical interface (and a CLI)** to model and control all the resources you need for your HPC applications - and, of course, a web service API you can use for advanced workflow management.

 </div>